+On Thursday night I did a twilight hike at Volcano Telica, part of the Maribios volcano chain, same as Cerro Negro.
 The key reason for the “sunset” or “twilight tour” is because you have a much better chance of seeing lava.
 I know I already saw lava last weekend, but I am hungry for more!
 It’s so cool, it’s hot!
+Seeing lava at twilight or night is much easier than in daytime thus the Telica Volcano sunset tour is the way to go.

 I signed up for the tour through Quetzaltrekkers, mainly because they are a non-profit organization that puts on various hikes and donates all proceeds to helping local communities.
 I was very happy with their work.
-It was a well run hike.
+The Telica Volcano Sunset tour was a well run hike.

-After a rough hour plus ride from León with an American family from Louisville and another Canadian (no surprise there!), we got to the base of Telica.
+After a rough hour plus ride from León, we got to the base of Telica.
 Our guide was Oscar – just kidding, his name was Sasha.
 He is a volunteer for Quetzaltrekkers, as most of the guides are, leading tours in León for 3 months for the experience.
 Pretty good experience, if I say so!

 First thing we saw was a warning that we are entering an active volcano zone.
 We wouldn’t be able to see lava if the volcano wasn’t active!